 I write about food, I cook food, and I eat a lot of food.
-I’ve been doing this for nearly 15 years and have seen and learned and tasted a lot along the way.
-I’ve been to culinary school (one in a Colorado church basement, one in Providence which kinda feels like a church basement), I’ve worked in restaurants and bakeries, I’ve waited tables (from the time I was 15 until I landed my first “real” job at Consumers’ Digest magazine), I’ve reviewed restaurants, have traveled around the world in search of great food stories, and now, I’m in Brooklyn where I cook, eat, write, and think about food all the time.
+I’ve been cooking and writing about food professionally for 15 years and have seen and learned and tasted a lot along the way.
+I’ve been to culinary school (one in a Colorado church basement, one in Providence which kinda feels like a church basement), have worked in the kitchens of restaurants like No. 9 Park in Boston, have waited tables (from the time I was 15 until I landed my first “real” job at Consumers’ Digest magazine), reviewed restaurants, have traveled around the world in search of great food stories, and now, I’m in Brooklyn where I cook, eat, write, and think about food all the time.

 Born and raised in Rogers Park, Chicago, I developed a palate for culinary adventure early in life.
 As a latchkey kid of the seventies and eighties, I grew up on macaroni-and-cheese, frozen chicken Kiev, and pop tarts six days a week.
 On the seventh, my dad an ex-kibbutznik Israeli carpenter, would take me out—we’d hit the city, digging into Pakistani goat curries, Israeli shakshouka, and salads with Roquefort dressing just to name a few.
 While my dad told me crazy stories about being a paratrooper in the Israeli army, life on a kibbutz, and his mother’s babka and rugelach, I ate, listened, and learned.
 That is where my love of food, food history, and culinary storytelling began.
 At the table, of course.